corrode/corrode.github.io/content/blog/immutability/index.md

 }
 ```

-As you can see, we don't need any mutable state to implement the global
+As you can see, we don't need any mutable state to implement the global word
-word count.
-By using better abstractions, we can achieve equal performance
+count.
+By using better abstractions, we can achieve equal performance, but
-but better ergonomics.
+better ergonomics.

 ## Summary